13 Places to Stargaze in New Jersey 2025

 • Adventure lovers and astrophotographers require a special permit to stay late.

 • There are three best ways to visit Horseshoe Bend Park.
-Tourists can take a guided tour of Horseshoe Bend Park, Lake Powel, and Secret Antelope Canyon or ride horseback to the Horseshoe Bend Trails.
+Tourists can take a guided tour of Horseshoe Bend Park, Lake Powell, and Secret Antelope Canyon or ride horseback to the Horseshoe Bend Trails.
 Some visitors rent a helicopter or a fixed-wing airplane to enjoy the park’s beautiful scenery.

 • Tourists need to make prior reservations for guided tours and flights.